How smoking damages spinal anatomy

 We’ve all heard about how detrimental smoking can be to your health, but we often hear mainly about its effects on heart and lung function.
-However, the toxins in cigarettes also wreak havoc on your bones and soft tissues.
-When we consider the spine, which consists of vertebrae, cartilaginous intervertebral discs, connective tissue, small muscles and nerves, we begin to get a broader sense of how smoking can damage your spine’s ability to function normally.
+However, the toxins in cigarettes also wreak havoc on your bones and soft tissues, including our spines.
+The spinal column consists of vertebrae, spinal discs, connective tissue, small muscles and nerves that can all be impacted by the negative effects of smoking.

 Which parts of the spine are affected by smoking?

-- Intervertebral discs – the discs that separate adjacent vertebrae have a very low blood supply.
-Smoking inhibits circulation even further, making it impossible for these discs to absorb the nutrients they need to stay healthy.
+- Spinal discs.
+The discs that separate adjacent vertebrae have a very low blood supply.
+Smoking inhibits circulation even further, making it extremely difficult for these discs to absorb the nutrients they need to stay healthy.

-- Nerves – when cartilage, vertebrae and intervertebral discs weaken, the chances of a herniated disc or bulging disc increases.
-These conditions can cause disc material to impinge spinal nerves.
+- Nerves.
+When cartilage, vertebrae and discs weaken, the chances of a herniated disc or bulging disc increases.
+These conditions can cause disc material to compress spinal nerves.

 Tips for quitting smoking

-Quitting smoking is obviously easier said than done.
+Quitting smoking is a challenge for every person who attempts it.
 However, there are a few tips that may help the transition go a bit more smoothly.
 Drink plenty of water or opt for non-caffeinated beverages because caffeine can increase your nicotine craving.
 Try to exercise on a regular basis and get about eight hours of sleep each night; many people reach for the pack of cigarettes when they feel tired or un-energized.
 Finally, since so much of smoking has to do with habit, try changing your lifestyle or behavior.
 Eat your lunch in a different spot, walk your dog on a different route or read a book instead of watching television.